 Research indicates that kombucha originated in China more than 2,000 years ago.
 It was recognized as a detoxifying drink that also helped to energize the body and protect from diseases.

-For nearly two thousand years, kombucha was unknown outside China.
-However, kombucha finally found its way into Eastern Europe through Russia.
-From there, it spread to the rest of Europe and North Africa during the World War II period and the 1950s.
+Kombucha finally found its way into Eastern Europe through Russia.
+From there, it spread to the rest of Europe and North Africa during World War II.